tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 ## HTTP Request Example {#request-example}

-The following example shows how a client requests that a Proxy, "dnsproxy.example.net", forwards an encrypted message to "dnstarget.example.net".
+The following example shows how a Client requests that a Proxy, "dnsproxy.example.net", forwards an encrypted message to "dnstarget.example.net".
 The URI template for the Proxy is "https://dnsproxy.example.net/dns-query{?targethost,targetpath}".
 The URI template for the Target is "https://dnstarget.example.net/dns-query".